krishna-gbu/nginx_aLL_loadBalancer_nodejs_ssl_docker/README.md

 + least_conn – The least number of active connections
 + least_time=header (NGINX Plus) – The least average time to receive the response header from the server ($upstream_header_time)
 + least_time=last_byte (NGINX Plus) – The least average time to receive the full response from the server ($upstream_response_time)

+upstream lbwithnginx.tk {
+  random two least_time=last_byte;
+  server 127.0.0.1:5000;
+  server 127.0.0.1:5001;
+  server 127.0.0.1:5002;
+}
+The Random load balancing method should be used for distributed environments where multiple load balancers are passing requests to the same set of backends.
+For environments where the load balancer has a full view of all requests, use other load balancing methods, such as round robin, least connections and least time.